-If you're an entrepreneur planning to launch your enterprise, you’re considering loans for a small business startup to fund items such as equipment, working capital, startup costs, and staffing your business.
-For any startup to thrive, financing your business is critical.
+If you’re an entrepreneur planning to launch your enterprise, you’re considering loans for your small business start-up.
+For any business to thrive, financing your business is critical.
 You can have the best idea in the world and a great business plan, but if you don’t have enough funds to launch and keep it going till you make a profit, you’re dead in the water.

 This guide outlines the best loan options for anyone starting a small business.
 Read on for our list of startup business loans.